 Daniel has also spent a significant amount of time overseas doing cultural diversity research.
 Daniel has been married to Simone since 2012 and they have one daughter, Sloan.
 His favorite thing to do is spend time with his family in the outdoors.

-As an independent consultant, Sarah is skilled at providing customized technical assistance, facilitation and training for organizations and loves to help implement prevention and intervention work in communities.
 Sarah has a wide range of understanding of mentor program design and implementation utilizing the Elements of Effective Practice.
 She is an enthusiastic, committed, and trusted leader and has utilized her professional experience to help mentoring organizations achieve a range of outcomes.

 Currently serving as the Chief Executive Officer of the Sims-Fayola Foundation.
 The mission of the Sims-Fayola Foundation is to improve the life outcomes of young men and boys of color through direct programming and by increasing the capacity of those who serve them.